TeamJeeves/Jeeves-Bot-Documentation/docs/guides/Setting-Up-Guild-Rank-Sync.md

 **TLDR:** 1-4 hours

 Blizzard refreshes guild data only once every 3 hours and only for guilds with recent activity.
-Due to this, Jeeves waits 3 hours after the last succesfull guild scan before trying again.
+Due to this, Jeeves waits 3 hours after the last successful guild scan before trying again.

 ### Can I set more then 1 role per rank?